vesellov/bitdust.docs.old/automats.md

     def doRememberTime(self, arg):
         self.time_connected = time.time()

-This is very simple code, but it makes a useful action and calls an external code.
-Actions and conditions become separated from the state machine - this is depends from developer and his understanding of the whole process.
+This is very simple code, but it makes a useful action and calls an external code - actions and conditions become separated from the state machine and target logic.

 For every new network connection a new single instance of this automat will be created, method [`A(idurl, event, arg)`](http://gitlab.bitdust.io/devel/bitdust/blob/master/p2p/contact_status.py#l229)